timvanderzee/ISB2025/README.md

 **Acknowledgements**

-This work was funded in part by an NIH R01 R01 HD90642 Multi-scale models of proprioceptive encoding to reveal mechanisms of impaired sensorimotor controland an NIH Supplement to Support Enhancement of Software Tools for Open Science (NIH R01 HD90642-S1) </br>
+This work was funded in part by an NIH R01 R01 HD90642 Multi-scale models of proprioceptive encoding to reveal mechanisms of impaired sensorimotor controland an NIH Supplement to Support Enhancement of Software Tools for Open Science (NIH R01 HD90642-S1)

 **Citing this work**

-If you find this work helpful in your research please cite this repository and the following papers as relevant:
+If you find this work helpful in your research please cite this repository and the following papers (can be found in /literature) as relevant:

 The structure of the four-state cross-bridge model reproduces history dependence in a biophysical muscle spindle model presented in:
 Simha, S.N., Ting, L.H.
 (2024) Intrafusal cross-bridge dynamics shape history-dependent muscle spindle responses to stretch.
 Journal of Experimental Physiology, Jan;109(1):112-124. doi: 10.1113/EP090767. (https://doi.org/10.1113/EP090767)